NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 This use case tests DNSSEC adoption for an insecure zone.
 The zone is signed and a single dry-run DS record is published on the parent.
-Validation errors yield error reports but invalid answers do not result in SERVFAIL responses to the clients.
+Validation errors yield error reports but invalid answers do not result in SERVFAIL responses to clients.
 In the absence of real DS records, resolvers fallback to no DS records for the zone.
-The zone is treated as insecure, yielding insecure responses of the DNS data.
+Essentially treating the zone as insecure, the same as before the dry-run DS publication.

 ### Experimental DNSSEC configuration {#experimental-dnssec-configuration}